 DAZN is a sports-focused streaming service that targets audiences in Brazil who like to watch soccer with tough competition and advanced game tactics to find out the winner/winners every Thursday and Sunday.

 DAZN is an international streaming service but recently launched its Brazil edition.
 It costs $19.99 per month and used to come with a 30-day free trial, depending on the visitor’s country.
 However, in 2022, DAZN ended the 30-day free trial.
 Use a VPN service to change your location and test which countries offer the best deal.

 Canada-based TSN usually offers FCWC coverage and generally comes with any cable TV subscription service.
 Those who don’t have a compatible package have to pay CA$24.99 per month to stream elite club football content.

 TSN doesn’t have a free trial but offers select free content on its TSN Go app.

 What Teams Are in the FIFA Club World Cup 2023?

 To qualify for the FCWC, a team either has to win the UEFA Champions League, CAF Champions League, OFC Champions League, Copa Libertadores, AFC Champions League or the CONCACAF Champions League, or win the national league competition of the country that hosts the tournament.
 For example, in 2020, Al Duhail qualified to play in the Club World Cup tournament held in Qatar and won the Qatar Super League.

 The above-mentioned tournaments are the only way any team can qualify for the Club World Cup FIFA, assuming the team in question wins the said tournament.

-The Club World Cup tournament usually has seven teams under the current format.
-Currently, the teams that have qualified (or have a chance of qualifying) for FIFA Club World Cup 2021 are given below.
+The Club World Cup tournament usually has seven teams under the current format but that is highly likely to change in 2023.
+Currently, the teams that qualified (or had a chance of qualifying) for FIFA Club World Cup 2022 are given below.